micmejia/bible-dump/NKJV/Genesis/Gen 42.md

 But as one _of them_ opened his sack to give his donkey feed at the encampment, he saw his money; and there it was, in the mouth of his sack.

 ###### 28
 So he said to his brothers, "My money has been restored, and there it is, in my sack!"
-Then their hearts [^e]failed _them_ and they were afraid, saying to one another, "What _is_ this _that_ God has done to us?"
+Then their hearts failed _them_ and they were afraid, saying to one another, "What _is_ this _that_ God has done to us?"

 ###### 29
 Then they went to Jacob their father in the land of Canaan and told him all that had happened to them, saying:

 ###### 30
-"The man _who is_ lord of the land spoke [^f]roughly to us, and took us for spies of the country.
+"The man _who is_ lord of the land spoke roughly to us, and took us for spies of the country.

 ###### 31
 But we said to him, 'We _are_ honest _men;_ we are not spies.